wildnote/hanuman/README.md

 `npm cache clean && bower cache clean && rm -rf node_modules bower_components dist tmp && yarn install && bower install`

 > Run this commands within the frontend folder.

+If this doesn't work you may need to downgrade your node to version 7.7.2 using nvm (nvm should be installed from their github page and not using brew).